-In order to allow the Indigenous groups to engage and provide views on the above, the proponent will provide the Indigenous groups with the following timely and relevant:
+In order to enable the Indigenous groups to engage and provide views on the above, the proponent will provide the Indigenous groups with the following, in a timely and relevant manner:

-- opportunities to learn about the project including providing information about the proposed project (including but not limited to project design, location, potential effects, mitigation measures and follow-up and monitoring programs); and - opportunities to provide input on the overall project; effects of changes to the environment on Indigenous peoples pursuant to paragraph 5(1)(c) of CEAA, 2012 and potential adverse impacts of the project on Aboriginal and Treaty rights.
+- opportunities to learn about the project by providing information about the project, including, but not limited to, project design, location, potential effects, mitigation measures, and follow-up and monitoring programs; and - opportunities to provide input on the overall project, effects of changes to the environment on Aboriginal peoples pursuant to paragraph 5 (1)(c) of CEAA, 2012, and potential adverse impacts of the project on Aboriginal or Treaty rights.

-The proponent will structure its engagement activities to provide adequate time for groups to review and comment on the relevant information.
-Engagement activities are to be appropriate to the groups' needs, arranged through discussions with the groups and in keeping with established consultation protocols, where available.
-The EIS will describe all efforts, successful or not, taken to solicit the information required from groups to support the preparation of the EIS.
-With respect to engagement activities, the EIS will document:
+The proponent will structure its engagement activities to provide adequate time for Indigenous groups to review and comment on the relevant information.
+Engagement activities are to be appropriate to the needs of the Indigenous groups, arranged through discussions with the groups and in keeping with established consultation protocols, where available.
+The EIS will describe all efforts, successful or not, taken to solicit the information required from Indigenous groups to support the preparation of the EIS.
+With respect to engagement activities, the EIS will document for each Indigenous group:

-- the engagement activities undertaken with each group prior to the submission of the EIS, including the date and means of engagement (e.g. meeting, mail, telephone); - document the main issues and comments raised during the engagement activities by each group and the proponent's responses (effort should be made to collating like issues together along VCs identified in the EIS); - any future planned engagement activities; - where and how Indigenous groups' perspectives were integrated into and/or contributed to decisions regarding the project, design, construction, operation, decommissioning, abandonment, maintenance, follow-up and monitoring and associated potential effects (paragraph 5(1)(c)) and the associated mitigation utilized to manage those effects.
-The effects and mitigation measures should be clearly linked to VCs in the EIS as well as to specific project components or activities; and - how engagement activities by the proponent allowed groups to understand the project and evaluate its impacts on their communities, activities, Aboriginal and Treaty rights.
-Where impacts are identified, provide a discussion of how those would be managed or mitigated (and provide this information for each Indigenous group separately).

-To assist with the provision of records as requested above, the Agency recommends the proponent create a tracking table of key issues raised by each Indigenous group and responses provided by the Proponent.
-Information provided related to potential adverse impacts on Aboriginal and Treaty rights will be considered by the Crown in meeting its common law duty to consult obligations as set out in the Updated Guidelines for Federal Officials to Fulfill the Duty to Consult (2011).
+- the engagement activities undertaken with each group prior to the submission of the EIS, including the date and means of engagement (e.g. meeting, mail, telephone); - the main issues and comments raised and the proponent's responses.
+Effort should be made to group similar issues as per the VCs identified in the EIS; - any future planned engagement activities; - where and how the perspectives of the group were integrated into and/or contributed to decisions regarding the project, design, construction, operation, decommissioning, abandonment, maintenance, follow-up and monitoring, and associated potential effects (paragraph 5(1)(c)), and the associated mitigation measures utilized to manage those effects.
+The environmental effects and mitigation measures should be clearly linked to VCs in the EIS as well as to specific project components or activities; and - how engagement activities by the proponent enabled the group to understand the project and evaluate its impacts on their communities, activities, and Aboriginal or Treaty rights.
+Where impacts are identified, provide a discussion of how those would be managed or mitigated.
+The information listed above will be disaggregated by Indigenous group.
+To assist with the provision of records as requested above, the Agency recommends the proponent create a tracking table of key issues raised by each Indigenous group and responses provided by the proponent.
+Information provided related to potential adverse impacts on Aboriginal or Treaty rights will be considered by the Crown in meeting its common law duty to consult obligations.

-For the following groups, the proponent is expected to strive towards developing a productive and constructive relationship based on on-going dialogue with the groups in order to support information gathering and the effects assessment.
-These groups include:
+For the Indigenous groups expected to be most affected by the project, the proponent is expected to strive towards developing a productive and constructive relationship based on on-going dialogue with the groups in order to support information gathering and the effects assessment.
+These Indigenous groups include (in alphabetical order):